shiblucu/bootstrap4-scss-gulp-starter-temp/README.md

-# bootstrap4-scss-gulp-starter-temp
+# Bootstrap 4 Starter Template with Scss, Gulp and BrowserSync
-Starter Template for Bootstrap 4 Projects with Scss, Gulp, Font awesome and Browser live reload prebuild.
+Starter Template for Bootstrap 4 Projects with Scss, Gulp, Font awesome and Browser Sync prebuild.